-The Board of Directors of BBVA currently comprises 15 members, 13 of which are non-executive directors and two are executive directors.
+The Board of Directors of BBVA currently comprises 15 members.

 The business address of the directors of BBVA is Calle Azul, 4, 28050 Madrid.

 BBVA may, from time to time, enter into transactions in the ordinary course of its business, and on an arm's-length basis, with the directors.